DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 ## I. <a name="newtonian-determinism" href="#Contents">🤖 Determinism & Fatalism</a>

-<sup>🔴 Debunked by Heisenberg's Uncertainty Principle.</sup>
+<sup>🔴 Discredited by Heisenberg's Uncertainty Principle.</sup>

-Many of history's most brilliant thinkers, including both **Newton and Einstein**, subscribed to the philosophy of determinism.
+Many of history's most brilliant thinkers, including **Newton, Leibniz, and Einstein**, subscribed to the philosophy of determinism.
 This view holds that all events, including human actions, are determined by preceding events in accordance with the laws of nature.
 Free will is an illusion, and thus, moral responsibility is also negated.
 However, this understanding was fundamentally shaken by the advent of Heisenberg's Uncertainty Principle.

 > Newtonian Determinism says that the universe is a clock, a gigantic clock that’s wound up in the beginning of time and has been ticking ever since according to Newton’s laws of motion.
 So what you’re going to eat 10 years from now on January 1st has already been fixed.
 It’s already known using Newton’s laws of motion.
 Einstein believed in that.
 Einstein was a determinist.
 >